-Guaranteed to keep you warm
+Guaranteed to capture your memories and keep you warm

 (TL;DR and links at the bottom)